-The Group's strategic focus is firmly directed at primarily delivering services in the global natural resources market sectors of metal & minerals, oil & gas and power & water.
-The Board has approved this strategy and oversees both its implementation and operational plans.
+The Group's strategic focus is firmly directed at primarily delivering services in the global natural resources market sectors of metals & minerals, energy, resources & infrastructure and power, industrial & water.
+The Board approves the strategy and oversees its implementation, including the operational plans and budgets, as well as the Group's performance.

-The Board is active in informing and approving the strategy of the Group, ensuring appropriate alignment between strategy and the purpose and mandate of the Group.
-The Board appreciates that strategy, risk, performance and sustainability are inseparable and this is evident in the annual integrated report.
+The Board ensures appropriate alignment between strategy and the purpose and mandate of the Group and delegates to executive management the responsibility to implement and execute the strategy, including its underpinning policies and operational plans.
+The Board appreciates that strategy, risk, performance, sustainability and going concern are inseparable and this is evident in the annual integrated report.
+The Board exercises full oversight over the implementation of the strategy, policies and operational plans by executive management against agreed performance targets and measures.